Energy economist and author Mark Jaccard will deliver the 2021 University of Waterloo Hagey Lecture on October 27.

 In this talk, Mark Jaccard speaks about how climate-concerned citizens can overcome myths that hinder us from acting in time to prevent extreme climate impacts.
 Actions can involve personal consumption choices (electric vehicles, heat pumps) but these only have an effect if citizens are also engaged in the political process and civil society to elect and support climate-sincere politicians.
 These personal and collective efforts must align with and foster a global strategy of decarbonization, especially in developing countries.
 Tune in to find out what is required on a simple path to climate success—and what you can contribute.

-Registration for the livestream is now open.
+Public registration for the livestream is now open.
+Sign up now.